-Group Chair David Gossett served in-house at one of the nation’s largest Farm Credit System banks for seven years and brings unique insight to our practice.
-His experience, coupled with the broad-based skills of the firm’s legal team, ensures an insider’s understanding of what lenders and borrowers want – and need – before they even ask.
+Seasoned attorney David Gossett served in-house at one of the nation’s largest Farm Credit System banks for seven years and brings unique insight to our practice.
+His experience and the knowledge of the entire agribusiness team, ensures an insider’s understanding of what lenders and borrowers want – and need – before they even ask.

 Nexsen Pruet attorneys have extensive experience representing a wide variety of banking and financial institutions, including the Farm Credit System, the largest agricultural lending organization in the United States.
 Our capabilities include:

 We also maintain close working relationships with the U.S. Department of Agriculture and Farm Credit Administration in Washington, as well as service providers who specialize in New Market Tax Credits and local farm bureau organizations.